coffeebe4code/wisc/README.md

   .debug = "It's a computer"
 }
 ```
 The `computer` type must implement the `.debug` property.
-Annotating computer in the line above it with `,debug-it` is a contract saying this computer type, implements the debug-it interface.
+Annotating computer in the line above it with `'debug-it` is a contract saying this computer type, implements the debug-it interface.

 See [Default Behavior](#default-behavior) to understand how interfaces work on interpreted programs.